 Workers’ Compensation is insurance that provides employees injured on the job with partial wage reimbursement and payments for medical care related to the injury.

 Any work related injury or illness, including needle sticks or exposures, must be reported to your supervisor.
 This includes any injury occurring on University premises, while on University assignment off University premises, and any illness which you believe may have been caused by your University work.
-Complete and submit the Injury Report.
+Complete and submit the Workers' Compensation Accident Report.

-After verbally reporting the incident to your supervisor, the Workers’ Compensation Injury Report must be completed.
+After verbally reporting the incident to your supervisor, the Workers’ Compensation Workers' Compensation Accident Report must be completed.

 PMA, the University’s Third Party Administrator for Workers’ Compensation at 888.476.2669

 Once a claim number is issued, the bills associated with this claim will be sent to PMA for processing and payment, therefore, it is important that you notify Risk Management if treatment is required.

 Does lost time covered under my workers compensation claim impact Family Medical Leave Act eligibility?

 Yes, Family Medical Leave Act time does run concurrently with covered lost time on and accepted workers compensation leave.